 Hygiene is incredibly important to ward off any viruses.
 Make sure to wash your hands thoroughly - for at least 20 seconds - catch coughs and sneezes in a tissue and dispose of it immediately.
 Limit your contact with people and keep your distance to at least two metres from other people when you do go out.

 If you are displaying symptoms such as a high temperature, a dry cough and fatigue, you should self-isolate.
-Self-isolation typically lasts seven days if you are feeling better and your temperature normalises.
+You should self-isolate for at least 10 days.
 During self-isolation, you should not go out, even for a walk - if you need to get groceries or medication, you should ask someone else to obtain and deliver these to you.

 If you live with other people they should self isolate for 14 days from the onset of your original symptoms.